Clicky

 Vodka & Water

-Regardless of the alcohol content or mixers used, the smell will come out when the body’s limit is reached.
+However, regardless of the alcohol content or mixers used, the alcohol breath or smell will come out when the body’s limit is reached.

 Also Read: